 - Be kind: Being courteous goes a long way in life.
 Yelling at your customer service representative (who, really, has very little responsibility or control here) won't improve your chances of getting a refund.

-- Stress how good of a client you are: If this is the first time this happened and you have a trouble-free history, be sure to let them know.
-Showing them that this was a one-off that won't be repeated again will increase the chances of you getting the NSF fee waived.
+- Stress how good a client you are: If this is the first time this happened and you have a trouble-free history, be sure to let them know.
+Showing them that this was a one-off that won't be repeated will increase the chances of you getting the NSF fee waived.

 - Ask if there's anything else they can do: Even if they can't reimburse you for the NSF fee, maybe there's something else they can do for you – waiving a month of account fees, for example.
 It certainly doesn't hurt to ask what they can do, so be persistent and kind.